AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 EndLocation(ConnectorIndex: NUMBER, [XYZ: STRING])
 ##### Arguments
 - **ConnectorIndex** as: NUMBER
-  - Remarks: This index number is associated with the connector number shown in the edit item dialog
+  - Remarks: This index number is associated with the connector number shown in the edit item dialog.
 - **XYZ** as Optional: STRING
   - Remarks: Optional string representing an X, Y or Z portion of the connector centerline coordinate.
 ##### Returns